frankstepanski/fullstack-coding-bootcamp/frontend/6-React/4-routing/README.md

 Here, ```StyledButton``` is the styled component, and it will be rendered as an HTML button with the contained styles. ```styled``` is an <a href="https://styled-components.com/docs/api#styled">internal utility method</a> that transforms the styling from JavaScript into actual CSS.

 > The only issue against CSS-in-JS libraries involves performance.
 These libraries do some relatively heavy lifting under the hood: compiling and interpolating props for styling directives in tagged template literals, building a graph of managed elements, preprocessing CSS, and injecting the CSS into the page.
 So for large-scale React applications, it could be an issue, but generally the performance hit should be minimal.

-## React Component Folder Structure

-React projects tend to get larger and more complex over time.
-The more files you have in the project, the more important it becomes to organize those files in a way that makes it easy to do the following:

- - Find and modify existing code
- - Add new code in a location consistent with the existing code

-Bear in mind that keeping all of your components in the src folder will get overwhelming, even for small applications.
-There are no rules about how to organize your code.
-Simply do what makes sense for you.
-Though there are some <a href="https://reactjs.org/docs/faq-structure.html">common patterns</a> that are very popular in the React ecosystem you may want to consider.